Lumis Life

 What Health-Adjusted Life Expectancy Is

-Health-adjusted life expectancy (HALE) is an individualized longevity estimate that starts from actuarial mortality tables and then adjusts for the specific health conditions, lifestyle factors, family history, and functional status of the person being evaluated.
+Health-adjusted life expectancy is an individualized longevity estimate that starts from actuarial mortality tables and then adjusts for the specific health conditions, lifestyle factors, family history, and functional status of the person being evaluated.
+(You will sometimes see the acronym HALE attached to this phrase — be careful, because the WHO uses HALE for a different population statistic, disambiguated below.)

 The output is not a single number.
 A properly constructed HALE estimate includes a central estimate (the expected age at death, often expressed as both mean and median), a confidence interval that reflects the uncertainty inherent in any longevity projection, and a probability distribution showing the likelihood of survival to various ages.